Eco-Friendly Ski Resorts

 Whistler, Canada

-A long time campaigner on the environment, the resort’s stated environmental mission is “zero waste, zero carbon, zero net emissions.”
+A long time campaigner on the environment, Whistler ski resort’s stated environmental mission is “zero waste, zero carbon, zero net emissions.”
 In 2010, a micro-hydro renewable energy plant situated in the middle of Whistler Blackcomb underneath PEAK 2 PEAK Gondola began production, returning to the grid the equivalent of Whistler Blackcomb’s annual energy demand.

 Ischgl, Tirol